-My audit was conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplementary information on taxes and licenses in the notes to the financial statements is presented for purposes of filing with the Bureau of Internal Revenue and is not a required part of the basic financial statements.
+My audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
+The supplementary information on taxes and licenses and related party transactions in the notes to the financial statements is presented for purposes of filing with the Bureau of Internal Revenue and is not a required part of the basic financial statements.
 The supplementary information is the responsibility of the management of the Thrift Bank.
-The supplementary information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in my opinion, is fairly stated in all material respects in rejation to the basic financial statements taken as a whole.
+The supplementary information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in my opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.